couchbaselabs/hands_on_n1ql/content/slide-17.md

 ## EXERCISE

-What category has the highest rating?
-Only care about products with more than 100 reviews.
+What category has the highest rating of reviews from the year 2014?

 <pre id="example">
 SELECT cat, product, reviews